linode/docs/docs/platform/api/upgrade-to-linode-api-v4.md

 ### Volumes

-Previuosly, a Block Storage Volume could be resized through the `volume.update` method.
+Previously, a Block Storage Volume could be resized through the `volume.update` method.
 This method no longer exists, and resizing is now done through the `/resize` endpoint.

 To resize a Volume (note that in both API versions the size can only be increased):